eitansuez/ingress-to-gwapi/docs/migration.md

 Next, we can make the analogous DNS change for the `bookinfo` hostname, and observe that traffic begins to flow through the new gateway for `bookinfo` workloads too.

-This points to the fact that it is possible to migrate from ingress-nginx to kgateway in a piecemeal fashion:
-Teams can work at different pace and each migrate to the new gateway on their own schedule.
+This points to the fact that it is possible to migrate from ingress-nginx to kgateway in a piecemeal fashion: teams can work at different pace and each migrate to the new gateway on their own schedule.

 When all teams have completed their migration, we can finally decommission the old gateway.